Derek: She started out as such an ugly duckling, and somehow suddenly became a swan.

 - Played with in Ah!
 My Goddess.
 Skuld suspects that she might love Keiichi, and spends a chapter or two trying to disprove it to herself.

-- In Eureka 7, Eureka realizes her feelings for Renton upon learning of his departure in episode 24.
+- In Eureka Seven, Eureka realizes her feelings for Renton upon learning of his departure in episode 24.

 - Berserk: Before she and Guts make love Casca recounts how she came to the realization that she was in love with Guts a year ago, when he left the Band of the Hawk after defeating Griffith and didn't turn around once, not even when she called out to him.
 She didn't want to admit the feeling she had because of her pride as a warrior under Griffith, who she thought she was in love with until that winter day.

-- In volume 16 of To Aru Majutsu no Index Misaka is walking through a street street that's deserted due to a people-clearing field comes across a near-dead Touma shambling forward to help the Amakusas fight Acqua of the Back.
-She tries to stop him, and confronts him about his memories.
+- In volume 16 of A Certain Magical Index Misaka is walking through a street that's deserted due to a people-clearing field comes across a near-dead Touma shambling forward to help the Amakusas fight Acqua of the Back.
+She tries to stop him and confronts him about his memories.
 During the conversation, she realizes her feelings.

 - Karina has one of these in regards to Kotetsu in the 14th episode of Tiger & Bunny when she realizes how worked up she's getting over the loss of a towel simply because he gave it to her.

-- In Robotech, Lisa Hayes realizes that she has fallen hard for Lt.
-Rick Hunter after accidentally shooting him down in a 'friendly fire' incident.
+- In Super Dimension Fortress Macross/Robotech, Misa Hayase/Lisa Hayes realizes that she has fallen hard for Lt.
+Hikaru Ichijo/Rick Hunter after accidentally shooting him down in a 'friendly fire' incident.
 It takes him a little while longer.

 - In Penguin Revolution, the president of Peacock prods Yuzuru Narazaki to think about just why he's so dead-set on getting "Yutaka" Fujimaru to be his manager.
 Narazaki contemplates it for a little while, and the next time he sees Fujimaru, his reaction is essentially: "...oh."